luau-lang/luau/rfcs/function-newproxy-table-support.md

 Since Luau is derived from Lua 5.1 it retains the `newproxy` function used to create custom userdata objects from Lua.
 While this function is used by a number of libraries it has its limitations.

 The `newproxy` function accepts a single, boolean parameter which specifies if the newly created userdata should be initialized with a metatable or not.
 If the userdata is initialized with a metatable then it can be retrieved and edited by calling `getmetatable`.
 Unfortunately, this means that a userdata created through `newproxy` cannot share a metatable with another userdata.
 There are two main implications of this:
-- Memory - A userdata with a metatable has the same cost as a table with a metatable.
+- Memory - A userdata with a metatable has a similar cost to a table with a metatable.
 - Usability - userdata with the same 'type' do not have the same metatable.

 ## Design